 If you answered yes to any of the above, then perhaps you should look at ways to revitalise your strategy!

 Exit Intent is not just for sales funnels but can and should be used throughout your site.
 Firstly, think about the different journeys your visitors will be on when browsing your website; are they new or existing?
-Are they customers or are they buying or researching?
+Are they customers or are they researching?

 Another approach to using Exit Intent would be to look at other KPI’s you want customers to achieve; sign up for promotions, brand information, fact finding etc. Asking customers to register for information, offers or warranties are all successful KPI’s within any business.